Anmatjere, Northern Territory

 Anmatjere is a locality in the Northern Territory of Australia located about 1088 km south of the territory capital of Darwin.

 History

-The locality was named after the former Anmatjere Community Government Council, whose seat was located in the town of Ti Tree.
-Its boundaries and name were gazetted on 4 April 2007.
+The locality's boundaries and name were gazetted on 4 April 2007.
+Its name is derived from the Anmatjere Community Government Council, the local government body based in Ti Tree that operated from 1993 until 1 July 2008, when it was merged into the Central Desert Shire, now the Central Desert Regional Council.
+Anmatjere is one spelling of Anmatyerr, the name of the Aboriginal people and language of the area.

 Governance and demographics

 Anmatjere is located within the federal division of Lingiari, the territory electoral division of Stuart and the local government areas of the Barkly Shire and the Central Desert Region.

-The 2016 Australian census reports that Anmatjere had 477 people living within its boundaries, of whom 47.3% were male, 52.7% were female and 87.9% identified as Aboriginal and/or Torres Strait Islander people.
+The 2021 Australian census reports that Anmatjere had 446 people living within its boundaries, of whom 50.7% were male, 49.3% were female and 76.5% identified as Aboriginal and/or Torres Strait Islander people.

 Sites and attractions

 The following sites located within Anmatjere are listed on the Northern Territory Heritage Register: